Digital Exploration of Interior Design

 "Digital Exploration of Interior Design" is the thirteenth episode of the third season of the American television series Community.
-It originally aired on March 29, 2012 on NBC.
+It originally aired on March 29, 2012, on NBC.

 The episode was written by Chris McKenna and directed by Dan Eckman.
+While the inclusion of Subway in the show is a paid product placement, Dan Eckman noted they were given complete freedom of how to include the brand in the story.

 Plot

 Subway opens a store at Greendale, stealing Shirley's (Yvette Nicole Brown) idea for a sandwich shop.
 Because all on-campus businesses must be majority-owned by students, the company introduces a "corpo-humanoid", also named Subway (Travis Schuldt), to represent them as a person.
 Shirley and Pierce (Chevy Chase) ask Britta (Gillian Jacobs) to get close to Subway and find dirt on him; she resists their requests.

 Jeff (Joel McHale) finds out he has a locker he has never used.
 Inside, he finds an angry note from "Kim".
 Troy (Donald Glover) and Abed (Danny Pudi) build a pillow fort together and learn they could set a Guinness World Record for largest pillow or blanket fort.
 Troy suggests adding blankets to set the record, but Abed refuses to shift his approach just to receive recognition.
 Seeking to pry Troy away from the group, Vice Dean Laybourne (John Goodman) manipulates Troy's feelings of inferiority to make him turn on Abed.

 Jeff and Annie (Alison Brie) try to find Kim so Jeff can apologize, but another student (Adam Silver) informs them that Kim recently died.
 Jeff despairs upon learning this; Annie suggests apologizing to Kim's locker.
 Meanwhile, Britta and Subway bond over their appreciation for Nineteen Eighty-Four.
 Pierce suspects Britta is falling for Subway.
 He gives her a pen to plant as a bug, as well as lipstick for herself.
 Britta finds Subway in Abed's fort and snaps the pen, refusing to be a spy.
 They kiss, unaware that the lipstick is the actual bug.

 At Kim's locker, Jeff apologizes for whatever he did wrong.
 The student from earlier reveals he is actually Kim; he was irritated with Jeff for constantly forgetting him during Jeff's first year.
 Annie, who thought she was teaching Jeff about his poor treatment of women, becomes furious.
 After meeting with Troy, Abed agrees to destroy his pillow fort, but Laybourne urges Abed to not sacrifice his work.
 When Britta's activities with Subway are revealed, Subway is taken away and replaced by another corpo-humanoid.
 Annie eventually apologizes to Jeff for snapping, though Jeff has forgotten about Kim again.

 In the study room, Abed and Troy confront each other with their followers.
 Dean Pelton (Jim Rash) attempts to defuse the situation, but Star-Burns (Dino Stamatopoulos) accidentally throws a pillow into Troy's blanket fort, creating chaos.
 Each side retreats into its fort; Troy and Abed share one last look before retreating.